friedolinfoerder/jquery.stickyMenu/README.md

 // or with options
 $('.menu').stickyMenu({
-    className: 'fixed' // the class for the sticky menu
+    className: 'fixed' // the class for the sticky menu (default: sticky) });
-});
 ```